-It is with great sadness to report that, after much prayer and consideration, we have decided to cancel our 2020 Family Camp due to the growing risks and concerns around COVID-19 and the stay-at-home and safer-at-home orders in effect.
+We have decided to cancel our 2020 Association Meeting due to the growing risks and concerns around COVID-19 and the stay-at-home and safer-at-home orders in effect.
 Meanwhile, we are praying for quick recovery for all of those affected.

 The following account was adapted from a small portion of the history of the First Missionary Baptist Church of St. John, Kansas, written September 1, 1903 by Steve Pound, a deacon and church treasurer in the church there.

 In 1896, the First Baptist Church of St. John, Kansas, was divided over the question of “Alien Immersion,” which is the practice of accepting as valid the immersion of any believer without any consideration of the proper church authority.
 In the practice of “Alien Immersion,” an immersion administered by a Protestant congregation is accepted as valid.

 A motion was made that the “church receive members from other churches or denominations on their baptisms.”
 The majority voted for the motion.
 According to Brother Pound, the “Alien Immersion” faction had been working all month to get their crowd out to vote, some of whom had not been in the church house for a year or more.
 In the words of Brother Pound, “They carried it [the motion] with a whoop and adjourned.”
 Then he wrote, “When we returned Saturday, as per the time appointed, behold, they had put a new lock on the church door, fastened the windows down, and locked us out of our own house.”

 This minority group held a two week meeting in the court house, with L.M.
 Karr preaching, after which they “reaffirmed ourselves as the church.”
 They used the New Hampshire Confession of Faith.
 Land was bought, and a new meeting house for the church was constructed.